BBVA/qed/CONTRIBUTING.md

 # Contributing

-You can contribut in a few different ways:
+You can contribute in a few different ways:

 * Submit issues through [issue tracker](https://github.com/bbva/qed/issues) on Github.
 * If you wish to make code changes, or contribute something new, please follow the